lksrb/JavaRayTracer/README.md

 This will generate a DLL module which java frondend already know about.
 Happy pathtracing!

+<ins>**3.
+Usage**</ins>

+You can explore whole scene using an interactive camera.
+When you want to rotate the camera hold right mouse button and drag to desired location.

+If you want to move the camera into different directions, you can use:
+- W - Forward
+- S - Backward
+- A - Left
+- D - Right
+- Q - Down
+- E - Up

 ## Showcase
 Emission material:
 ![Emission material](https://raw.githubusercontent.com/lksrb/RayTracing/master/res/raytraced.png)